BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 <p>
 At another point that night, I was looking out through the darkness, across a stretch of ocean to the shore on the other side.
 There were two points of light on the other shore, which reminded me again of that romantic interest.
-I'm my mind, the two points of light were her and I.
+In my mind, the two points of light were her and I.
 </p>

 <hr/>